ranokay/dotfiles/README.md

-# Oxy Dotfiles (Still in development)

-Dotfiles are hidden configuration files for command-line shells like bash, zsh, and PowerShell.
-They usually contain aliases, environment variables, and other custom settings that personalize your command-line experience.
+# Oh My Zsh + Starship + Nerd Fonts

-This repository contains my personal dotfiles for both Linux and Windows.
+This repository contains my personal dotfiles for both Linux and Windows command-line shells like bash, zsh, and PowerShell.
 Feel free to use them as a starting point for your own configuration.
-And the title Oxy is just a random name I came up with, it has nothing to do with configuration files. 🙂

-You can change the name of the repository to whatever you want when you clone it, but you'll need to update all the paths in the installation script.
+You can change the name of the repository to whatever you want when you clone it, but you'll need to update the path in the installation script `DOTFILES_PATH="new-dotfiles-name"`.
 I recommend using the name `dotfiles` for consistency.

 ## Installation